 Are you covered under any insurance?

 We do not accept direct payment from insurance companies or handle insurance billing for clients.
 Though we are not panel providers with an insurance company, most insurance companies will accept us for reimbursement for psychotherapy (but not for mediations or evaluations).
 The client should contact their insurance company for information on reimbursement.
-Our bookkeeper, Mona Eckerman, will send you monthly statements with diagnostic codes and necessary information for insurance reimbursement.
+We will send you monthly statements with diagnostic codes and necessary information for insurance reimbursement.
+Mediation and collabrative work are forensic services and cannot be billed to insurance.

 How does payment work?

 We offer highly specialized services related to family law issues.
 Our staff have a range of fees.
-In many cases, we require deposits in advance so that there is no confusion or conflict that interferes with treatment or evaluation.
-Deposits may need to be paid weeks in advance to reserve an appointment time.
+We require deposits in advance so that there is no confusion or conflict that interferes with treatment or evaluation.
+Deposits may need to be paid in advance to reserve a post appointment time.

-For ongoing work, such as mediation or therapy, payment is made before a session begins, in the form of cash, check or credit card.
+For ongoing work, such as mediation or therapy, we keep a valid credit card on file.
 We accept most major credit cards.
-The client will be charged a fee of $25 for any bounced checks.
-The client will also be charged for appointments not cancelled within 48 business day hours (or 7 court days for evaluations).
+The client will also be charged for appointments not cancelled within 48 business day hours.
+At the end of the month we charge the credit card for all work done in that month and provide a client invoice.

-Please call our office for more information about fees and payment procedures at (310) 392-6163 or email Maurya Coleman at email@example.com.
+Please call our office for more information about fees and payment procedures at (310) 392-6163 or email at firstname.lastname@example.org.

 Do you offer free consultations?

-Our administrative staff can help you determine what services you require and talk to you about fees and procedures.
-In addition, our psychological staff offer free 15-minute conference calls or in-person consultations prior to initiating mediation, according to availability.
+We can help you determine what services you require and talk to you about fees and procedures.
+We can offer free 15-minute conference calls or in-person consultations prior to initiating mediation, according to availability.

-Can I talk to the mediator or evaluator directly prior to setting up an appointment?
+Can I talk to the mediator or or co-parenting counselor individually prior to setting up an appointment?

-In order to avoid the appearance of a bias toward one side or the other, the professionals in our office will not speak directly to one side or the other about any substantive issues prior to a contract for service.
-However, you can get a great deal of information about us and our procedures from this web site or the support staff in this office.
-If the support staff determine that a consultation is necessary to assess suitability in setting up a case, that can be arranged.
-This consultation will likely be in the form of a 15-minute conference call with both parents together, or both of their attorneys, in the case of a mediation or with both attorneys only in the case of an evaluation.
+In order to avoid the appearance of a bias toward one side or the other, We do not speak directly to one side or the other about any substantive issues prior to a contract for service.
+However, you can get a great deal of information about us and our procedures from this web site and we send out emails with information to one person.
+We set up 15 minute conference call with both parents together, or both of their attorneys, in the case of a mediation.

 What is your therapy model?